rohanbatrain/scripts/One-plus-8t/Kali-Nethunter/Readme.md

 Finished with failures/

+# Alternate own method, trying (success ratio 1:99)
-# Installing orange fox, for that installing evolutionx, for that booting into twrp and flashing from twrp.
+Installing orange fox, for that installing evolutionx, for that booting into twrp and flashing from twrp.

+> Skip talking about success ratio i was lucky that i got into soft brick because its been over an hour to get into my Oxygen os.
+Never going to mess with android 11 again in my life.